-Note: I used the planning tool from Templeboards to create the example images.
-I mostly used Boss and Dunlop/MXR pedals, simply because they are easily recognizeable.
-The examples below will of course apply to any pedal brand.
+Note: I used this planning tool (at the time from Templeboards, now connected to Pedaltrain) to create the example images.
+I mostly used Boss and Dunlop/MXR pedals, simply because they are commonly known.
+The examples will of course apply to any pedal brand.

 By dividing the pedals into groups, based on what they do, it will be easier to get a starting reference.
 I normally think of three main groups:

 - Gain and filter effects – this type creates or changes the basic tone of the guitar, either by compressing, distorting or otherwise altering its tone.
 This effects group is where your basic tone is created.

 - Modulation effects – this type of effect adds to the basic tone.
 The term ”modulation” comes from the swirling, sweeping action of a chorus, phaser or flanger.